Frequently Asked Questions

 When’s the deadline to join a fraternity?

-While there is no overarching strict deadline to join a fraternity at the University of Washington, most of our fraternities sign their new incoming classes for fall quarter.
-That means recruitment typically begins in the spring and reaches a peak during summer.
-That being said, some fraternities also sign new members in the winter and spring.
+While there is no overarching strict deadline to join a fraternity at the University of Washington, most of our fraternities sign their new incoming classes for fall quarter, recruiting heavily between May and the end of August.
+That being said, some fraternities also sign new members in the Winter and Spring quarters.

 Do I have to live in dorms before moving into a fraternity?

 No, at the University of Washington we allow our members to decide where they want to live right from the beginning.
 If you choose to sign a bid card and become a member of one of our fraternities, you can start living in your chapter’s house during fall quarter.
 We are one of the few universities in the nation that allow you to live in the fraternity house in your first term at school!

 What can I expect while rushing (recruitment)?

 Rush is an exciting time during your potential new member process!
 During rush you can expect to go on many house tours, meet lots of great people, and see some of the wonderful things the Pacific Northwest has to offer.
 It is a time to figure out what houses reflect your values and the experiences you seek.
 This will hopefully culminate in you receiving several bids to join different fraternities, giving you the ultimate decision to become a member of our unique community.